Skip to main content

 • System cleaned with Thorough Flush to VDI 2035 and treated with resin

-• Fully open radiator circuit, no low loss header etc
+• Fully open radiator circuit (approx 100 Litres), no low loss header or buffer etc

 • Anti Freeze valves

-• IMI Eclipse flow control valves on each radiator (we have replaced these with standard valves and balanced the rads to DT5)
+• IMI Eclipse flow control valves on each radiator (Removing these are they don’t work!)

 • Spirotech air and dirt separation protector